monsterlimo/gpconnect/index.md

 - providing access to the detailed care record to every practice at the point of care
 - allowing appointment management (booking and cancelling) between practices in a federation or hub or other affiliation
 - allowing tasks to be sent between practices in a federation
-- enabling clinicans at other care settings (such as hospitals, 111 and urgent care providers) to access information to suit their local needs
+- enabling clinicians at other care settings (such as hospitals, 111 and urgent care providers) to access information to suit their local needs

 ## Strategic drivers ##